Sinakhx/real-type/README.md

 Object.prototype.toString.call(class Foo{}) // "[object Function]"
 ```

-if you find it silly to treat `NaN` as `number` or classes as functions or even using `Object.prototype.toString.call` to get an array-like string, you can use `real-type` instead:
+if you find it silly to treat `NaN` as `number` or classes as functions or even using `Object.prototype.toString.call` to get an array-like string, you can use `@sinakhx/real-type` instead:

 ```js
 realType(null)        // "Null"